brstm/web-text-proxy/README.md

 # Web Text Proxy

 Fetch readable article text from any URL by prepending this service's host.
+I built it so I can wrap links that AI chat bots refuse to crawl—prepend the proxy, hand the new URL to the bot, and it reads the page text without manual copy/paste.

 ## Quick Start